 Suede may be a little more delicate than leather, but cleaning and caring for suede shoes is a lot easier than you think.
 The suede we use for our shoe collection has been pre-treated with a powerful water repellant.
 When water inevitably hits the suede (we do live in the UK, after all), the water molecules fold back on themselves and roll off the suede without penetrating the surface.
 It is important that you keep this treatment topped up every couple of weeks by spraying with our suede protector spray.
 Follow the steps below…

-If the suede is particular dusty and dirty, use a brush with brass bristles.
-Very gently brush against the surface of the suede to bring the nap of the suede up.
+If the suede is particular dusty and dirty, very gently brush against the surface of the suede to bring the nap of the suede up.

 Gently go over more stubborn dirt sections until it is removed.
 A piece of natural crepe rubber or a suede and nubuck cleaning block can also help.

 5. Gently sandpaper

 If the grain is flat, use fine sandpaper to bring the nap back up.